ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This EAT specification does not gaurantee that implementations of it will interoperate.
 The variability in this specification is necessary to accommodate the widely varying use cases.
 An EAT profile narrows the specification for a specific use case.
-An ideal EAT profile will gauarantee interoperability.
+An ideal EAT profile will guarantee interoperability.

 The profile can be named in the token using the profile claim described in {{profile-claim}}.